Protyasha-Roy/non-academic-academia/content/about/_index.md

 Topics will follow a **zettelkasten** structure, with each topic serving as a **knowledge base** for related topics.
 This structure allows for easy **navigation** and **organization**, making it easy to find what you need.

+Know about the creator [here](/me).

+This site was built using [Hugo](https://gohugo.io/).

 For any query, suggestion or comment, you can [email](mailto:protyasharoy369@gmail.com) me.

-Know about the creator [here](/me).

-Want to contribute?
+Want to contribute or fix something?
 It's open source -> [Github-repo](https://github.com/Protyasha-Roy/non-academic-academia).